-“If it’s an emergency, we’ll take care of it, but if it isn’t, please put it in at a later time,” Whitaker says of his message to residents.
+“If it’s an emergency, we’ll take care of it,” Whitaker says of his message to residents.

 Every smart business owner understands that their company is only as good as the people who comprise it.
 In the age of COVID, that means that protecting your business necessitates protecting your employees.
 This is especially true of your technicians, who likely enter multiple homes each day to address maintenance issues.